Tuesday, April 28, 2026

 my son is reading “Howl”

-with four eyes
+with eyes framed in wings.

-people are walking
+outside, people are walking across the sidewalks

 I’m impatient.

-I want the drawing to be done
+I want the imagery to appear

 before I start to mark the page.